 Identify the Uncomfortable Areas

-While you are addressing racism in your own family, learn to accept the simple fact that it won’t be a very pleasant and smooth talk.
+While addressing racism in your own family, learn to accept the simple fact that it won’t be a pleasant and smooth talk.
 You simply can’t agree for disagreeing that black lives do matter.
 Be it online or offline, never shy away from intervening and expressing your objection about white supremacy.
-You have to first establish yourself in your eyes not only as a non-racist but an anti-racist.
+First, establish yourself in your eyes, not only as a non-racist but as an anti-racist.

 Understand the Defensiveness

-Racism may be revealed from the minutest of extempore behaviors.
+The minutest of extempore behaviors may reveal racism.
 But, as we are taught, “only bad people can be racists,” we do not care to accept that inherent badness that lies within us.
-Observe and train up your thought process to make it more tolerant and get rid of avoidance and ignorance, the two principal reasons for white supremacy.
+Observe and train up your thought process to make it more tolerant.
+Get rid of avoidance and ignorance, the two principal reasons for white supremacy.

 Acceptance of the Failure

 Once you are mentally free from the shackles of white solidarity, you gain the position to protest against racism and voice out your support.
 But, in this battle, never expect to transform society with a one-person revolution.
 The older generations will especially pose counterarguments due to their lack of exposure to the current events.
 Always remain prepared for not being able to witness the fruits of your labor, but your thoughts, actions, and beliefs should be strong enough to get the opponent section into thinking.
-This should be the yardstick of success which will gradually strengthen in due course.
+It should be the yardstick of success that will gradually strengthen with time.

 Never Take It Personally

 Your support, struggle, strife for the blacks must be strategic enough to designate the priorities.
 You must not take all the derogatories and negativities as your personal.
 Ideally, there should be no personal attack on the source of power.
-Try to remain as factual as possible, negating the possibilities of personal involvement.
-Empathy is the key tool here, ensuring success.
-The power of empathy far surpasses the effects of shame, counterevidences in this respect.
+Try to remain as factual as possible, negating the possibilities of individual involvement.
+Empathy is the vital tool here, ensuring success.
+The power of empathy far surpasses the effects of shame.
+In this respect, counterevidences.
 Try to engage them through effective conversational inroads and gradually focus on proving your point.
 This process is time-taking but effective.

 Before you tread on the path of building up an anti-racist society, you should acknowledge the notions of these diversities rather than eliminating them.
-The journey of every person is different from the other because of different experiences, different perspectives.
-Having a meaningful and tolerant conversation might be the first step to bring the change towards having an anti-racist society.
+The journey of every person is different from the other.
+After all, each one of us goes through different experiences and perspectives.
+A meaningful and tolerant conversation might be the first step to bringing the change towards having an anti-racist society.